dkjlt/shimeji/README.md

 Firstly you need to install [java8](https://www.java.com/en/download/) on your computer.

-Then left-clink Shimeji-ee.jar twice you'll start the nanami mascot.
+Then left-click Shimeji-ee.jar twice you'll start the nanami mascot.

 ## Image Generation